Lockup (Agents of S.H.I.E.L.D.): Plot

 After years of searching, scientists Joseph and Lucy Bauer discovered the Darkhold, the Book of Sin, and began to study it.
-Years later, S.H.I.E.L.D. agents Phil Coulson and Alphonso "Mack" MacKenzie question Joseph, who has just been woken up from a coma by the apparent ghost of Lucy.
+Years later, S.H.I.E.L.D. agents Phil Coulson and Alphonso "Mack" Mackenzie question Joseph, who has just been woken up from a coma by the apparent ghost of Lucy.
 He tells them that Lucy has possession of the book, and dies.
 Coulson decides not to tell the new Director of S.H.I.E.L.D., Jeffrey Mace, about this, not knowing if he can trust Mace yet.
 They decide to go get Eli Morrow, another scientist who was jailed for putting Joseph in the coma, out of prison.

 At the prison, Coulson and agent Melinda May find the staff have been turned against them by Lucy's ghostly influence.
 Defending themselves, they call Mack for backup.
 He arrives with Daisy Johnson / Quake—a rogue agent that has only recently joined back with the team—and Robbie Reyes / Ghost Rider—a demon-like vigilante and Morrow's nephew, as well as a newly developed antidote to Lucy's influence.
 Meanwhile, Mace is debating the anti-Inhuman Senator Ellen Nadeer on live television, who brings up the prison situation which he is not aware of.
 Faced with further questions from Nadeer, Mace reveals that he is an Inhuman himself.

 Lucy opens the prison cells, starting a riot, and Johnson fends off a large group of prisoners with help from May and Coulson even after trying to shut them out.
 Mack and Reyes find Morrow, who is hesitant to trust S.H.I.E.L.D. but agrees to leave with them when he hears that Lucy has the Darkhold.
-Morrow is directed to safety, while Reyes stops to confront one of the prisoners, a member of the gang who were responsible for him becoming the Ghost Rider.
-The prisoner reveals that they were hired to carry out the job, but does not know who by, before the Ghost Rider murders him.
+Morrow is directed to safety, while Reyes stops to confront one of the prisoners, a member of the gang who was responsible for him becoming the Ghost Rider.
+The prisoner reveals that they were hired to carry out the job, but he does not know who did it, before the Ghost Rider murders him.
 Outside the prison, Morrow is found by Lucy who needs his help to read the Darkhold and revert her ghostly state.

 May talks to Johnson about her recent isolationist approach to their group, and tries to convince her to rejoin S.H.I.E.L.D. and be with them, but Johnson insists that after the issue with the Darkhold is solved she will be leaving once again.
 Mace later meets with Nadeer in person, and she blackmails him with footage of S.H.I.E.L.D. working with the Ghost Rider.